sreiter/ProMesh/readme_compilation.txt

-GENERATION OF UP-TO-DATE DOCUMENTATION
-Before compiling promesh, you may want to compile and execute docugen.
-This will generate up-to-date documentation.
-If you omit this step, a slightly outdated documentation may be used.
-In order to build docugen please create a folder in which you execute cmake on the docugen path (e.g. mkdir docubuild && cd docubuild && cmake ../docugen).
-After you specified the required paths, start compilation with 'make' and execute docugen afterwards.
-This will create and populate the docs path in ProMesh's root path and create a resource-file containing all the help-files.
-Note that docugen requires that 'doxygen' is executable from the command line.

 COMPILATION OF PROMESH
 ProMesh requires UG4, the UG4-ProMesh plugin and the UG4-LuaShell plugin.
 Please install UG4 through its package manager [ughub](https://github/UG4/ughub), e.g. like this: